The Facts About Medical Aid in Dying

 Medical Aid in Dying laws are sometimes referred to by the acronym MAID and are also called Death with Dignity laws.
 Ohio End of Life Options prefers to use the term Medical Aid in Dying.
 In the United States, these laws always apply only to adults with terminal illnesses.

 There are strict eligibility requirements.
-A patient must be an adult, have six months or less to live, be able to make an informed healthcare decision, and be able to ingest the medicine unaided.
-Two doctors must agree that the patient is mentally capable of making the decision.
+A patient must be an adult, have six months or less to live, be able to make informed healthcare decisions, and be able to ingest the medicine unaided.
+Two doctors must agree that the patient is mentally capable of making the decision (New Mexico’s law is a bit different).

 Patients are protected by more than a dozen safeguards.
 Two doctors must confirm that the patient has six months or less to live—due to a terminal illness and not because of age or disability.
 Two doctors and two independent witnesses, one of whom is not an heir, must confirm that no coercion exists.

 Medical aid in dying laws are administered on a state level.
-These states have passed laws: Oregon, Washington, Vermont, Maine, California, Colorado, plus Washington D.C.
+States with laws: Oregon, Washington, Vermont, Maine, New Jersey, California, Colorado, Hawaii, New Mexico plus Washington D.C.
 Medical aid in dying is legal in Montana through a court ruling rather than a law.

 All medical aid in dying laws in the U.S. are similar and modeled on the Oregon Death with Dignity Act passed in 1994, the first law passed in the U.S. The safeguards of these laws have proven effective.
 Not a single claim of abuse or coercion has ever been filed in any state.

 Medical aid in dying is optional.
 It is optional for patients and healthcare providers.
 No person is required to use it and no doctor is mandated to prescribe the medication.
-All healthcare providers: doctors, nurses, pharmacists, may opt-out of working with patients to obtain the prescription.
+All healthcare providers: doctors, nurses, and pharmacists may opt-out of working with patients to obtain the prescription.

 The patient is in control.
 Only the patient can request the prescription.
 Additionally, the patient must be able to take the medication unaided.
-Once the prescription is obtained, a person can then choose not to take it.
+Once the prescription is obtained, a person can then choose to take it or not.